Skip to Main Content

 • Law books 1876-1981 (IALS classmark BB20 LAW) Bowker.
 4 volumes provides an historical list.

-The major US university law library catalogues can be a useful source of current information e.g. Columbia, Harvard, Yale, New York University.
+U.S. law school library catalogues can be a useful source of current information (e.g., Columbia, Georgetown, New York University, Yale).

-The literature is too vast to collect everything particularly with material on both Federal and state law available.
+The literature is too vast to collect everything, particularly with material on both federal and state law available.
 In general, IALS tries to stock at least one major work in the main subject areas.
-Many are multi-volume works in looseleaf or are updated annually with pocket parts. e.g.:
+Many are multi-volume works in looseleaf or are updated annually with pocket parts, such as:

 • Appleman on Insurance